 Vice President Joe Biden's admonished Republican members of Congress earlier this month to "do their jobs" and grant a long-stalled confirmation hearing to Judge Merrick Garland and warned that delaying a hearing could set a dangerous precedent for the institution

 "My friends in the Senate, you don't have to support Merrick Garland, you don't have to support the chief judge in the circuit, vote no. But give him a vote.
 We're setting an incredibly dangerous precedent in the institution that I love," Biden said on Thursday.

-That has some judicial insiders concerned that another important judicial issue — filling vacancies on the federal district and appeals courts — will get short shrift until the political theater surrounding Scalia's successor subsides.
-There are currently 81 federal judicial vacancies and 39 nominees pending, according to the U.S. Federal Courts.
+However, some judicial insiders worry that another important related issue — filling vacancies on the federal district and appeals courts — has gotten short shrift as the political theater surrounding Justice Antonin Scalia's successor drags on.
+There are currently 96 federal judicial vacancies and 58 nominees pending, according to the U.S. Federal Courts.

 While the Supreme Court gets most public attention, it is worth remembering that it only takes up about 1 percent of the cases that make their way to its august chambers.

 Many more are decided in federal, district and appellate courts by judges who are appointed by the president and must be confirmed by the Senate.
 As a result, the languishing nominees awaiting confirmation votes could have a significant impact for years to come.

 Already, the Federal Bar Association, the professional organization for private and government lawyers and judges practicing and sitting in federal courts, has stated that "high numbers of vacancies on the federal bench, coupled with increasing caseloads, are creating significant and unprecedented obstacles for the prompt administration of justice in our federal courts."

 There currently are 12 vacancies on the powerful circuit courts of appeals and 75 on the lower district courts.
 The remaining vacancies are on the U.S. Court of International Trade or the U.S. Court of Federal Claims.